UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team23-mask-sam.md

 ## Introduction

 For the past decade, the "holy grail" of computer vision was fully automated perception: teaching a machine to look at an image and assign a semantic label to every pixel.
-The 2024 survey defines this era as "Generic Image Segmentation" (GIS), which was dominated by supervised specialists.
-The pinnacle of this approach was Mask R-CNN, a framework that efficiently detected objects and generated high-quality masks in parallel.
+The 2024 survey "Image Segmentation in Foundation Model Era: A Survey" by Zhou et al defines this era as "Generic Image Segmentation" (GIS), which was dominated by supervised specialists.
+One of the pinnacles of this approach was Mask R-CNN, a framework that efficiently detected objects and generated high-quality masks in parallel.
 While powerful, these models were fundamentally limited by their training data.
 They were "closed-vocabulary" systems that could only see what they were explicitly taught to label.

 To formalize this limitation, the 2024 survey introduces a unified formulation for the segmentation task:
 $$